Frequently Asked Questions

 How is the reserve price for a hotel calculated?

-The reserve price will be calculated by a combination of factors, similar to AdWords quality score, and will vary in each auction.
+The reserve price will be calculated by a combination of factors, similar to the Google Ads Quality Score, and will vary in each auction.